corbtastik/todos-ui/README.md

 ## Todo(s) UI

-This repo contains the todomvc.com, Vue.js implementation, which is used to interact with Todo(s) API directly or the Todo(s) Gateway.
-The major difference between this version and the one on todomvc.com is it calls a backing API to create, retrieve, update and delete Todo(s).
-This amounts to using ``VueResource`` to call the backing API from Vue.js.
+This repo contains the [todomvc.com](http://todomvc.com), Vue.js implementation, which is used to interact with [Todo(s) API](https://github.com/corbtastik/todos-api.git) directly or the [Todo(s) Gateway](https://github.com/corbtastik/todos-gateway.git).
+The major difference between this version and the one on [todomvc.com](http://todomvc.com) is it calls a backing API to create, retrieve, update and delete Todo(s).
+This amounts to using ``VueResource`` to call the backing API from Vue.js, that and a few log statements are the only differences.

 ### Primary dependencies